-Silver Presentation Trowels – sometimes called Ceremonial Trowels – are tools that are used to commemorate the construction of a building.
-Their use is recorded to have emerged in Great Britain in the 18th Century, with widespread use occurring by the later 19th and early 20th Centuries.
+Silver presentation trowels – sometimes called ceremonial trowels – are tools that are used to commemorate the construction of a building.
+These presentation pieces are recorded to have emerged in Great Britain in the 18th Century, with widespread use occurring by the later 19th and early 20th Centuries.

 Presentation trowels were used as an integral part of Foundation Stone Ceremonies.
 In these ceremonies, the first stone set in the masonry foundation – the foundation stone or sometimes referred to as the cornerstone – of a prominent building was placed in the presence of a crowd to celebrate the construction of the building.
 The presentation trowel was used to lay the Foundation Stone, and both featured etchings of the names of prominent people involved in the construction of the building, such as the Lord or Mayor of the area.
 Celebrating construction of a new building with ceremonial trowels has been done for hundreds of years across many cultures.
 Foundation ceremonies were very popular, with thousands of people attending to watch the laying of the foundation stone.

 The foundation stone was inscribed with the construction dates of the building, as well as the names of relevant people in the build.
 As the foundation stone was the first stone to be laid, its inscriptions were no longer visible once the building was complete.
 For this reason, a replica of the foundation stone was often made, with the same details engraved into it.
 This replica was placed somewhere that it could be seen by the public to memorialise the construction.

 Early examples of foundation ceremonies in Britain date back to the seventeenth century, notably the construction of St. Paul’s Cathedral in 1675, though there is no surviving evidence that a ceremonial trowel was used at the construction of St. Paul’s Cathedral.